DemosDemosthenous/testingTravis/Worksheet1/group19-essay.md

 ##Group 19: Comparison of Agile and Waterfall Project Management

-###Abstract
+###Introduction

 Agile methodology and waterfall model are the common methods of software development.
 They are fundamentally different; Agile was designed to rectify Waterfalls shortcomings (such as implementing changes; near impossible with Waterfall, but very easy with Agile).
 Nowadays, the popularity of waterfall model is falling while more people are preferring the agile methods instead.
-In this essay, I will show you what those methods really are and the differnces between them.
+In this essay, I will show you what those methods really are and the differences between them.

-###Introduction
 The waterfall model is a sequential design process, used in software development processes[7].
 This method is very easy to use and understand.
 Each step in the progress is flowing steadily from the top to bottom like a waterfall.

 ###A visual guide to Waterfall
 ![Waterfall development](EssayImages/Waterfall.png)

-In the waterfall model, each step must be finished before the next step can begin therefore the steps must not be overlaped.
+In the waterfall model, each step must be finished before the next step can begin therefore the steps must not be overlapped.
 This model is best used for the for the small project and there are no uncertain requirements as it cannot be changed afterwards.
 At the end of each step, a review takes place to check if the project is relevant and decide whether or not to carry on or cancel the project.
 The testing will only start when the development stage is completed[2].

 An Agile software development methodology e.g. Scrum is an incremental and iterative sequential approach for managing product development.
-This method defines a flexible, hollistic product development strategy where the cross-funtional team works as a unit to reach common goal[8].
+This method defines a flexible, holistic product development strategy where the cross-functional team works as a unit to reach common goal[8].

 ###A visual guide to Agile
 ![Agile development](EssayImages/Agile.png)